mfatihaktas/kube-autoscaling/README.md

 # kube-autoscaling
-Experiments to optimize auto-scaling of Kubernetes deployments.
+Simulation experiments to optimize auto-scaling of Kubernetes deployments.